tlowande/tinnyApp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- Open the browser at `localhost:8080/` and register first!